North-Games/.github/profile/README.md

 > [!IMPORTANT]\
 > We are currently not hiring or open to do any buisness with other game studios or with any individual.
+> We are currently working on our own game engine & game.

 ![North Games GitHub Stats](https://github-readme-stats.vercel.app/api?username=north-games&show_icons=true&theme=dracula)